-There were 1,000,000 options issued during the 2014 financial year to the Chief Executive Officer .
+There were 1,000,000 options outstanding at the dated of this report, which were issued during the 2014 financial year to the former Chief Executive Officer Chris Nicholl.
 These were granted on 12 May 2014 with an exercise price of 46 cents and expire on 30 April 2017.
-These are the only options outstanding at 30 June 2015.
-The terms and conditions of each grant of options over ordinary shares affecting remuneration of Chris Nicholl in this financial year or future reporting years are as follows:
+These are the only options outstanding at 30 June 2016.
+The terms and conditions of each grant of options over ordinary shares affecting remuneration of Chris Nicholl are as follows